-The objective is to calculate the CO2emission savings of the virtual conferences arranged by Elisa for customers, compared with a traditional conference where participants are travelling to the conference venue.
+The objective is to calculate the CO2 emission savings of the virtual conferences arranged by Elisa for customers, compared with a traditional conference where participants are travelling to the conference venue.
 Elisa offers customers several virtual conference solutions.
-The conferencing types consist of Videra's video conferencing services Vidyo, Bringio and Telepresence, besides Cisco's WebEx and Microsoft's Lync.
+The conferencing types consist of Videra's video conferencing services, Cisco ́s Telepresence and Microsoft's Lync.
 Teleconferences were excluded from the calculation.
 The services included in the calculation will subsequently be called virtual conferencing.